June Callwood

 June Rose Callwood, (June 2, 1924 - April 14, 2007) was a Canadian journalist, author and social activist.
-She garnered fame for her articles and columns written for national newspapers and magazines, including Maclean's and Chatelaine.
-She solidified her name by founding charities focused on certain communities in Canada, including Nellie's, one of Canada's first shelters for women in crisis, Jessie's Centre for Teenagers, now the June Callwood Centre for Women and Families, and Casey House, Canada's first HIV/AIDS hospice.
+She wrote articles and columns written for national newspapers and magazines, including Maclean's and Chatelaine.
+She also founded a number of charities.

 Childhood

 Callwood was born in Chatham, Ontario, and grew up in nearby Belle River, with her younger sister Jane.
 Her mother was the daughter of a Métis bootlegger and her father was the son of a magistrate.
-Her parents' marriage was deeply troubled, and despite the affection shown to her by her grandparents, Callwood's childhood was marked by adversity.
-They were desperately poor, moving at night from one house to another.
-Finally her childhood came to an abrupt end when her father left the family and she was forced to drop out of high school to earn an income.
+Her parents' marriage was deeply troubled, and while she was shown affection by her grandparents, her family was desperately poor, moving at night from one house to another.
+Her father left the family and she was forced to drop out of high school to earn an income.